weimengting/AMAN/README.md

 <img src="./figs/magnification.gif">

+### Magnification

+We provide a pre-trained magnification model here.
+Go inside the *mag_imple* directory and simply implement:

+`python mag.py`

+They you can see the magnified results in the *output* directory.

 ### Citation

-If you find this code useful for your research, please consider citing the following paper:
+If you find this code useful for your research, please consider citing the following papers:

 ```latex
 @inproceedings{wei2022novel,